 As I’ve come to know it better, I’ve found ways to experience Tuscany beyond the obvious sights.
 Not all art in Florence is found in grand galleries.
 You can get a feel of Tuscan architecture and ambiance in smaller, less frequented towns such as Lucca.
-You can get to know Tuscany’s countryside and its food heritage by exploring the arts of honey making and truffle hunting under the guidance of experts.
+You can also get to know Tuscany’s countryside and its food heritage by going truffle hunting with a trained dog.

 What to do in Florence